node-red/designs/designs/flow-linter/README.md

 - 2019-12-19 - update document structure, and update description of plug-in and API.
 - 2020-04-27 - Plug-in mechanism
 - 2020-06-01 - Update implementation plan
+- 2020-07-07 - Move description of editor plug-in mechanism to Appendix